 Complete and submit online.
 Permit coverage will begin one business day after submitting a complete application.

-If the project is located in a Tribal Reservation, you will need to obtain permit coverage from the U.S. Environmental Protection Agency.
+If the project is located on tribal lands, you will need to obtain permit coverage from the U.S. Environmental Protection Agency.

 Special waters and impaired waters